trevor-smith/trevor-smith.github.io/about/index.md

 ---

 ---
 My name is Trevor and I'm currently a data scientist at Metis.
+I use Python as my language of choice for data analysis, but also use R from time to time depending on the problem.
+I am also learning common web development languages (Javascript, HTML, CSS) so that I can share my data visualizations over the web interactively :)

 My background before Metis was in Marketing Analytics, specifically digital media attribution, where I helped companies and agencies optimize their online marketing campaigns.
 I was focused around scalable client implementation, communicating results effectively to our clients, and for helping push our software platform forward with new innovative ideas.

 I am industry agnostic, I just enjoy solving challenging big data problems!
 I like helping companies scale and also digging into the data to tell a compelling story.